TheDBStern/poolseq_utils/README.md

 # poolseq_utils
-Scripts to manipulate allele frequency files used in PoolSeq analyses, specifically for 'Balancing selection in the native range promotes parallel adaptation during invasions.'
+Scripts to handle allele frequency files used in PoolSeq analyses.
 All scripts have some description and help info accessible with -h or --help.

 * NCD_snpwise.py Calculates NCD scores (Bitarello et al. 2018) on a per-snp (rather than genomic window) basis, similar to BetaScan (Siewert & Voight 2017)
 * baypass2bayescan.py Creates BayeScan formatted input files from the 'genobaypass' output file generated in poolfstat